 The name has been derived from Latin, where Camera meaning “Room” and Obscura meaning “Dark”.
 And if you’ve always been curious about how a camera obscura works, this article shall answer it all!

 Camera Obscura is also known as a Pinhole Camera.
-In the simplest form, it is a dark room that has a small hole in one of the walls.
+In the simplest form, it is a dark room with a small hole in one of the walls.
 The light ray entering through that hole creates an inverted and laterally transposed (back to the front) image of the object.

 How To Make A Camera Obscura?

 There are two kinds of camera obscura, the pinhole camera and the Obscura in a room.
 Since the camera Obscura does not record images, it is easy to build at the comfort of your home.